DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-19-understanding-the-relationships-between-organisations-delivering-initial-teacher-training.md

 - accredited entity
 - legal entity

-An accredited ITT provider is a legal entity accredited by DfE that delivers teacher training that leads to qualified teacher status (QTS).
+An accredited ITT provider is a legal entity accredited by DfE that delivers teacher training that leads to QTS.

 The accredited ITT provider has been awarded accreditation and has full and final accountability for all aspects of training design, delivery, and quality across the partnership.
 It is liable for the quality of provision, governance, and internal controls.
 It will be accountable and responsible for public funds spent on the purposes intended across its ITT partnership.